 Tight hamstrings and hip flexors can cause back pain.
 The hamstrings bend the knee and extend the hip while the hip flexors enable us to bring our knee towards our chests.
 When these muscles get tight, which is usually from sitting for long periods of time, the back muscles that support the movement of the thigh get overworked and in the process, cause tightness at the back.

-A slipped disc can cause muscles to go into spasm.
-An intervertebral disc allows easy movement of the vertebral bones on each other and they may slip out and compress nerves that supply the muscles.
-The compressed nerve does not send enough information to the muscle which can cause the muscles to begin to contract on their own and cause tightness.
+An intervertebral disc allows easy movement of the vertebral bones on each other.
+They may slip out and compress nerves that supply the muscles.
+A slipped or herniated disc can cause muscles to go into spasm.

-- Stiffness at the waist when trying to pick something from the floor
+- Waist stiffness when trying to pick up something from the floor

 - Tingling sensations in the leg